Melanie Buzgan Dower is a Principal and Director of Culture at Rothschild Doyno Collaborative, an architecture and urban design firm in Pittsburgh.

 Mike continues to work to advance our professional organization’s mission as a past president of the AIA Pittsburgh Board of Directors.
 In the community, he has been a leader in the integration of Pittsburgh’s local maker movement into architectural design projects advancing local craft in architecture.
 He is also a committee member with the Pittsburgh Materials Hub of the International Living Futures Institute advocating for and advancing healthy materials in our built environment.
 He has been an adjunct studio instructor and guest reviewer at Carnegie Mellon University’s School of Architecture for a number of years and has participated on many design juries.

 Geoff Campbell is a Principal and Director of Operations and Services at Rothschild Doyno Collaborative.
 The breadth of his leadership capacity is evidenced through his ability to operate across multiple scales, while deftly balancing each client’s long-term goals with immediate needs.
 He has developed tools and techniques to facilitate active communication and guide clients to the achievement of successful project outcomes.
 Geoff consistently leads project teams to deliver exemplary professional services that span architecture, community urbanism, and planning.

 Working with a diverse set of clients across an extensive range of buildings and sites, Geoff’s multi-faceted expertise maximizes the potential of every project.
 His deep understanding of the alignment between rapidly shifting marketplace conditions with design and placemaking goals allows him to comprehensively address design challenges in a way that promotes economic, social, and physical sustainability.

 Geoff earned his Master of Architecture from The University of California at Berkeley and his Bachelor of Science in Architectural Studies from the University of Illinois at Urbana-Champaign.
-He is a registered architect, member of the American Institute of Architects, and is a LEED-accredited professional.
+He is a registered architect, a member of the American Institute of Architects, and a LEED-accredited professional.